 - First of all, try to wear a minimal amount of gold jewelry.
 It seems stupid to wear a lot of amount of gold ornaments.
 It attracts the attention of the airport officers and makes them ask some questions from you.

-- Don’t even think to hide any gold jewelry to get an escape from the custom duty.
+- Don’t even think of hiding any gold jewelry to get an escape from the custom duty.
 It will have consequences that will lead you in trouble.

 - You should also declare the gold items you are carrying.
 Try to keep related documents with you.
 (If any)

 If you are carrying gold beyond the permissible limit then keep all the required paperwork along with you.
 This includes invoices and receipts.
-Besides that, you also need to fill the formal declaration form.
-In this form, you have to list the name of gold valuable you are carrying and it should further match with the gold valuables that you are carrying.
+Besides that, you also need to fill out the formal declaration form.
+In this form, you have to list the name of the gold valuables you are carrying and it should further match with the gold valuables that you are carrying.

-These are some things that you need to take care while carrying gold in flights to India.
+These are some things that you need to take care while carrying gold on flights to India.

 1.> How much gold can I wear while traveling to India?